mrazomej/BarBay.jl/docs/src/index.md

 end # for
 ```

 ![](./figs/fig05.svg)

+!!! tip
+    If the population mean fitness can be parametrized as a Gaussian
+    distribution, there should be minimal differences between the `mcmc` chain
+    and the fit distribution as shown in the figure above.

 We can now define the dictionary containing the parameters that go into the
 [`BayesFitness.mcmc.mcmc_mutants_fitness`] function from the `mcmc`